 May conduct network architecture design, feasibility and cost studies as well as internal studies of network performance and traffic analysis.

 Duties may include providing specifications and detailed schematics for network architecture; providing information for hardware and software selection; and tools for the most efficient solution to meet business needs, including present and future capacity requirements.

 Maintains technical expertise in all areas of network and computer hardware and software interconnection and interfacing, such as routers, switchers, firewalls, hubs, bridges, gateways, etc.

 Evaluates and reports on new network technologies to enhance capabilities of the network.

 Specific duties for this position include, but are not limited to:

-Bachelors and nine (9) years or more experience; Masters and seven (7) years or more experience ; PhD or JD and four (4) years or more experience.
-In addition the following certifications and skills are required: MCSA, CCNP, and ITIL Foundation.
+Bachelors and two (2) years or more experience; Masters and 0 years related experience.
+In lieu of a degree, four (4) years of additional experience is required.
+In addition the following certifications and skills are required: Security+ or CCNA-Sec, MCP-Server, CCNA, and ITIL Foundation.

 ITIL 4 Foundation certification or any ITIL v3 Intermediate certification.
-Any equivalent IAT-III certification, if not the certification listed above.
+Any equivalent IAT-II certification, if not the certification listed above.